AnyChart/docs.anychart.com/Basic_Charts_Types/Japanese_Candlestick_Chart.md

 ### Colorizing Elements

 Now let's study how to apply different colors to different data series.
-To apply the color to the exact series we need to set the {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter in the {api:anychart.core.cartesian.series}**series**{api}.
-In the sample below we have 5 series with sample data and we'll color each series to different color.
-Here is the sample:
+To apply the color to the exact series we usually need to set the {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter for the {api:anychart.core.cartesian.series}**series**{api}.
+The Japanese Candlestick series does it another way.
+As far as this series has two types of points (with rising and falling values) it has two methods for setting series inner color.
+Use {api:anychart.core.cartesian.series.Candlestick#fallingFill}**.fallingFill()**{api} method to define inner color for all points with falling values and {api:anychart.core.cartesian.series.Candlestick#risingFill}**.risingFill()**{api} method to define inner color for all points with rising values.
+In the sample below we use BlueViolet color as {api:anychart.core.cartesian.series.Candlestick#fallingFill}**.fallingFill()**{api} and LightCoral color as {api:anychart.core.cartesian.series.Candlestick#risingFill}**.risingFill()**{api} (as for borders: use {api:anychart.core.cartesian.series.Candlestick#fallingStroke}**.fallingStroke()**{api} method to set border color for all points with falling values and {api:anychart.core.cartesian.series.Candlestick#risingStroke}**.risingStroke()**{api} method for all points with rising values):

 {sample}BCT\_Japaneese-Candlestick\_Chart\_08{sample}

-Look at the individual points we colorized in the sample below.
-We've got a chart with one series and predefined color for all elements.
-We set "Rgb(180,77,77)" color for the minimum point and **"Rgb(77,180,77)"** for the maximum one.
-As you see it is very easy to do by setting a value for the {api:anychart.graphics.vector.Fill}**fill()**{api} **parameter of a point.

 In the sample below we will see how we can colorize individual points.
 We have chart with one series and predefined color for all elements.
 We will set **"Rgb(180,77,77)"** color for minimum point and "Rgb(77,180,77)" for the maximal one.
-As you see it is very easy to do by setting {api:anychart.core.cartesian.series.Candlestick#fallingFill}**fallingFill()**{api} and {api:anychart.core.cartesian.series.Candlestick#risingFill}**risingFill()**{api} parameters for a point.
+As you see it is very easy to do by setting {api:anychart.core.cartesian.series.Candlestick#fallingFill}**.fallingFill()**{api} and {api:anychart.core.cartesian.series.Candlestick#risingFill}**.risingFill()**{api} fields of the point.

 {sample}BCT\_Japaneese-Candlestick\_Chart\_09{sample}

 **Important Note:**

 AnyChart takes care of visualization and users convenience seriously - that is why we have a number of ways to set colors.
-For example, instead of "Rgb(180,77,77)" you can set "HSB(0, 57, 71)" or "#b44d4d"- and the color will be the same.
+For example, instead of "Rgb(180,77,77)" you can set "#b44d4d"- and the color will be the same.
 Depending on your system/site/application design you may need - and use - any of this color setting methods.
 But even this is not everything about colors in AnyChart: read more about setting colors below and in the following Help Sections:

 ## Advanced Candlestick Chart Sample - Candlestick, Line and Range Area Combination

-Japanese Candlestick Series are rarely used alone, in technical analysis they are often combined with charts of other types, such as Lines (to show **moving average**), Range Areas (to show **"Bollinger bands"**), and Column Charts (to show **trading volume**).
+Japanese Candlestick Series are rarely used alone, in technical analysis they are often combined with charts of other types, such as [Lines](./Line-Spline-StepLine_Charts) (to show **moving average**), [Range Areas](./Range_Area-SplineArea_Charts) (to show **"Bollinger bands"**), and [Column Charts](./Column_Chart) (to show **trading volume**).

-AnyChart provides most of the features which might be necesary in creating a complex financial chart.
+AnyChart provides most of the features which might be necessary in creating a complex financial chart.
 This includes Combination charts, Dashboards and Interactivity features.
 The sample below shows a typical stock trading report and it can be used as a starting point in your integration of AnyChart into Financial/Trading/Reporting application.

 {sample}BCT\_Japaneese-Candlestick\_Chart\_10{sample}